ingestly/ingestly-endpoint/README.md

 #### Integrate with Google BigQuery
 1. Open `Logging` in CONFIGURE page.
 2. Click `CREATE ENDPOINT` button and select `Google BigQuery`.
-3. Open `attach a condition.` link near highlighted `CONDITION`, and select `CREATE A NEW RESPONSE CONDITION`.
+3. Open `attach a condition.` link near highlighted `CONDITION` and select `CREATE A NEW RESPONSE CONDITION`.
 4. Enter a name like `Data Ingestion` and set `(resp.status == 204 && req.url ~ "^/ingestly-ingest/(.*?)/\?.*" || resp.status == 200 && req.url ~ "^/ingestly-sync/(.*?)/\?.*")` into `Apply if…` field.
 5. Fill information into fields:
     - `Name` : anything you want.